-VanDusen Glow in the Garden Event
+VanDusen Glow in the Garden

 Glow in the Garden takes place in Vancouver at VanDusen Botanical Garden which is located at 5251 Oak Street with the entrance to parking just off West 37th Avenue.
-The parking lot isn’t huge though, especially for special events of this size, and so most people find parking somewhere else along the street.
+The parking lot isn’t huge though, especially for special events of this size, and so many people find parking somewhere else along the street.

 Times and Dates

 In years when it does happen, VanDusen Glow in the Garden is open daily between around 5:00 and 9:00 pm in the days leading up to Halloween night on October 31st.
 In 2019 it ran daily from Thursday October 17th until Sunday October 27th.
 Because of the coronavirus, the Halloween event was cancelled in 2020.